-And as a witness.
-I certify the following matters concerning the person who made this affidavit (the deponent):
+And as a witness, I certify the following matters concerning the person who made this datasnip

-#I saw the face of the deponent.
-[OR, delete whichever option is inapplicable] #I did not see the face of the dependent because the deponent was wearing a face covering, but I am satisfied that the deponent had a special justification for not removing the covering.\

-#I have known the deponent for at least 12 months.
-OR delete whichever option is inapplicable]
+- 1 #I saw the face of the deponent.
+[OR, delete whichever option is inapplicable] #I did not see the face of the deponent because the deponent was wearing a face covering, but I am satisfied that the deponent had a special justification for not removing the covering. - 2 #I have known the deponent for at least 12 months.
+[OR, delete whichever option is inapplicable1 certified copy) †

-#I have confirmed the deponent's identity using the following certified copy)1
+#I have confirmed the deponent's identity using the following identification document:

-Identification document relied on complete original or
+Identification document relied on (may be original or